nicoaws/dncs-lab/README.md

 - Run the initiator script (dncs-init)
 - Document the design by expanding this readme file
 - Implement the design by integrating the necessary commands into the VM startup scripts
+- Fill the answers.yml file where required
 - Commit the changes and push to your own repository
-- Fill the answers.yml file